 Many issues patients want to talk about are not necessarily religious issues, but life concerns.
 How has my life had value?
 What has been important to me in my life?
 What do I have left to do before I die?
 Who is important to me?

-A spiritual care coordinator can provide support and an objective, listening presence as one considers questions about the purpose of life, suffering, self-worth, need for forgiveness, and the progressive losses that accompany a life limiting illness.
+A spiritual care counselor can provide support and an objective, listening presence as one considers questions about the purpose of life, suffering, self-worth, need for forgiveness, and the progressive losses that accompany a life limiting illness.
 Contemplating one's life can help establish a person's legacy, how one lives on in the future, or how one would like to be remembered.
-A spiritual care coordinator may also provide an honoring and caring presence for those unable to verbalize their thoughts or feelings.
+A spiritual care counselor may also provide an honoring and caring presence for those unable to verbalize their thoughts or feelings.

-Who are Niagara Hospice Spiritual Care Coordinators?
+Who are Niagara Hospice Spiritual Care Counselors?

 Spiritual care is provided by hospice chaplains who are specially trained in listening skills and in understanding death and dying issues.
 The chaplains are members of the hospice interdisciplinary team so that a picture of the patient as a whole person can be brought into better focus.
 Hospice chaplains can also interface with your own clergy and assist them in your care.
 In addition, you may also receive spiritual care from other members of the team as well.

 It all began when Niagara Hospice Spiritual Care Counselor Maria Lauffenburger brought a box of beads along with her on a visit to 90 year-old patient Viola Terpil.
 Inside the box, nestled next to the beads, was the book A String and a Prayer.
 The book explained how to make and use "prayer beads," a string of beads held during prayer.
 According to the book, stringing beads reminds us to take life one piece at a time, one challenge at a time.